iseahound/Vis2/README.md

 3. Run the new AHK script.
 You should see a MsgBox with OCR Text.
 Press ```Enter``` to exit.
 Visit the image link to confirm the OCR is working correctly.

+### How to use
+When you see the popup "Optical Character Recognition Tool", click and drag.
+If you press the right mouse button while holding down LButton you can reposition the rectangle.

 ### Using Additional Languages
 Go to https://github.com/tesseract-ocr/tessdata_best and place your desired languages in bin/tessdata_best.
 Go to https://github.com/tesseract-ocr/tessdata_fast and place your desired languages in bin/tessdata_fast.